Soaring Eagle Academy

 Make a difference in the life of a child with Autism!

-IL Speech Language Pathologist License Required.
-Seeking candidate with professional experience with ASD of varied ages and developmental levels and interactive style that is playful, affectual and engaging.
-Strong foundation and understanding of language development and willingness to embrace developmental language thinking required.
+Seeking a candidate with experience teaching students with ASD of varied ages and developmental levels in a high school program environment with attention to academics and individualized, dynamic learning utilizing an interactive style that is playful, affectual and engaging.

-Soaring Eagle Academy a not for profit, ISBE approved therapeutic day school in Lombard IL serving students ages 5 through 21 years old, faced with the challenges of Autism, is seeking a full time LICENSED SPEECH LANGUAGE PATHOLOGIST starting immediately to serve in our Intermediate Pod 4th-8th grade (caseload generally up to 20 students) joining our growing staff and student body, teaching in person 5 full days.
-SEA is following strict IDPH, CDC and ISBE COVID-19 guidelines including hand washing/cleaning and sanitizing measures, to the best of our ability in a mask optional environment.
+Soaring Eagle Academy, a not for profit, ISBE approved therapeutic day school in Lombard, IL serving students ages 5 through 22 years old, faced with the challenges of Autism, is seeking a full time SPECIAL EDUCATION TEACHER for our High School (14-18 year old) Classroom to join our growing staff and student body.

-The Academy was founded by three Speech Language Pathologists with an accumulation of over 80 years serving children and families with Autism and other related disorders, and a passion to showcase the amazing capacities of students with Autism to interact, communicate, think and learn.
-SEA is the only school of its kind to utilize a developmental language approach and developmental thinking implementing principles of DIR® Floortime, to understand and support students’ social, emotional, language, sensory motor and academic development.
-This is a unique opportunity to do cutting edge work with fellow therapists, teachers, support staff and 1:1 teacher assistants assigned to each student, who understand developmental language, sensory processing and emotional development and how they impact children with autism.
-We believe that the “behaviors” others see as impacting education for these students are a result of their lack of comprehension and challenges to process sensory and social/emotional information from their environment and communication partners.
-With our appropriate interpretation of their intentions, our language-based strategies and emotional and sensory supports- our students are soaring.
-Join our team!
-Our Speech Language Pathologists have a central role in the support of our students.
-For more information, please visit our website at www.soaringeagleacademy.org
+The Academy was founded by three Speech Language Pathologists, with an accumulation of over 80 years experience serving children and families with Autism and other related disorders, and a passion to showcase the amazing capacities of students with Autism to interact, communicate, think and learn.
+SEA is the only school in the world to utilize a Developmental Language approach implementing principles of the DIR® Floor Time model, to understanding and supporting students’ social, emotional and academic development.
+This is a unique opportunity to do cutting edge work with dedicated support staff including SLP, OT, SW, fellow teachers and 1:1 teacher assistants assigned to each student, who understand and support developmental language, sensory processing strategies, emotional development, and how they impact children with autism.
+We believe that the “behaviors” others see as impacting education for these students are a result of their lack of comprehension, inability to communicate, challenges in processing sensory information from their environment and staying regulated around a broad range of emotions.

 QUALIFICATIONS: